2024 YR4: Size and mass

 Measurements of 's mid-infrared thermal emission by the James Webb Space Telescope (JWST) on 26 March 2025 indicate that it has a diameter of 60 m, with an uncertainty of 7 m.
 This makes around the same size as the asteroid that caused the 1908 Tunguska event or the iron–nickel asteroid that created the Meteor Crater in Arizona 50,000 years ago. is significantly smaller than Dimorphos, the impact target of NASA's Double Asteroid Redirection Test (DART) in 2022.
+The possible size range implies a geometric albedo between 0.08 and 0.18, relatively low for a stony asteroid.

-Prior to this measurement, more uncertain estimates for 's diameter were based on its brightness (absolute magnitude) and using a range of plausible values for its surface reflectivity (geometric albedo).
+Prior to the JWST measurement, more uncertain estimates for 's diameter were based on its brightness (absolute magnitude) and using a range of plausible values for its surface reflectivity (geometric albedo).
 If reflects between 5% and 25% of visible light, as do the vast majority of asteroids with a measured albedo, then its diameter had to be between 40 and 90 m.
 An estimate by NASA for instance placed its diameter at 55 m by assuming a geometric albedo of 0.154.

 The mass and density of have not been measured, but the mass can be loosely estimated with an assumed density and the estimated diameter.
 Assuming a density of 2.6 g/cm3, which is within the density range for stony asteroids such as 243 Ida, and the then nominal diameter of 55 m, the Sentry risk table estimated a mass of 2.2e8 kg.
 Rescaling the diameter to the now better measured value of 60 m increases the estimated mass to 2.8e8 kg.
 Both the assumed density and the inferred diameter contribute large uncertainties to the mass estimated.